 Property Rights in ATK

 ATK is the property of those who hold it.
-Contractors will require permission for gathering ATK using appropriate consent forms to be provided.
-Knowledge holders will be provided with an opportunity to review and validate the factual information shared with the report writer, before it is integrated into the status report.
-Raw information (e.g. transcripts, tapes, etc.) will be returned to the knowledge holder or the community for storage.
-The report writer shall not have any intellectual property rights in the knowledge provided from Aboriginal sources.
+In the rare event that contractors are requested to gather ATK, they will be required to use appropriate consent forms provided by the ATK subcommittee.
+Knowledge holders will be provided with an opportunity to review and validate the factual information shared with the report writer before it is integrated into the status report.
+Raw information (e.g., transcripts, tapes, etc.) will be returned to the knowledge holder or the community for storage.
+The report writer(s) shall not have any intellectual property rights in relation to the knowledge provided from Indigenous sources.

 Required Contacts and Other Sources of Information